API References

 julia> index_hash("b", h)

 If we are interested in a specific term, we often want to know which documents in a corpus contain that term.
-The inverse index tells us this and therefore provides a simplistic sort of search algorithm.
+The inverse index provides this information and enables a simplistic search algorithm.

 Example